 Located in the south of Thailand, Phuket is the largest and arguably the most fun of all the Thai islands.
-Phuket has it all: a large number of entertainment options, top-class shopping venues and some of the most gorgeous beaches in the whole country.
-With so much to see and do and so many choices, it can be a little overwhelming — so we’ve compiled a list of the top attractions on the island to make sure the only thing you’re worrying about is what to do first.
+It has it all: a large number of entertainment options, top-class shopping venues and some of the most gorgeous beaches in the whole country.
+With so much to see and do, it can be a little overwhelming, so we’ve compiled a list of the top attractions on the island to make sure the only thing you’re worrying about is what to do first.

-Whilst most may head to the sunny streets of Patong, for a more authentic experience of Phuket, it’s worth heading to the Old Town.
-You’ll find street after street of old, colourful colonial-style mansions and townhouses hosting cute, cozy stores and eateries — perfect for Instagram and a welcome change of pace compared to some of Phuket’s more lively districts.
+Whilst most may head to the sunny streets of Patong, for a more authentic experience of Phuket, it’s worth going to the Old Town.
+You’ll find street after street of old, colourful, colonial-style mansions and townhouses hosting cute, cosy stores and eateries.
+It’s perfect for Instagram and a welcome change of pace compared to some of the more lively districts in the city.

-One of Phuket’s many gorgeous beaches, Freedom Beach, is one of the most secluded and pristine on the island.
-It’s a little more remote and more difficult to access than the others, but it’s well worth the effort — an empty beach free from water sports and loud music will be your reward.
-Tree lined, with soft sand and clear, blue seas, it’s a postcard-worthy beach that you can experience for yourself.
+One of many gorgeous beaches in Phuket, Freedom Beach is secluded and pristine.
+As a result, it’s an empty stretch free from water sports and loud music.
+Tree-lined – with soft sand and clear, blue seas – it’s a postcard-worthy beach that you can experience for yourself.

-All it takes is a quick look at Surin Beach to see why it’s so popular with the wealthy and famous of Thailand.
-Crystal clear water, and soft, white sand both feature here as do numerous high-end resorts, restaurants, and bars in the area.
-Picturesque and peaceful, it’s one of the most pleasant beaches on the island and is the perfect alternative to the crowded, noisy and dirty beach of Patong.
+All it takes is a quick look at Surin Beach to see why it’s so popular with the wealthy and famous denizens of Thailand.
+Crystal-clear water and soft, white sand both feature here, as do numerous high-end resorts, restaurants and bars.
+Picturesque and peaceful, it’s the perfect alternative to the crowded, noisy and dirty beach of Patong.

-The biggest show on the island, Fantasea, is done is such a scale that it wouldn’t look out of place in Vegas.
-It’s a huge, enchanting complex that’s home to a theme park, places to eat, and several shows.
-Visitors are in for a spellbinding time as they learn about Thai culture and history through various performance mediums.
+The biggest show on the island, Fantasea, is done at such a scale that it wouldn’t look out of place in Vegas.
+It’s a huge, enchanting complex that’s home to a theme park, places to eat and several shows.
+Visitors are in for a spellbinding time as they learn about Thai culture and history through various performances.

 Set in the scenic Old Town of Phuket, the walking street market is the place to be to sample traditional, southern Thai cuisine.
 Aside from the delicious food, those lucky enough to visit can shop for authentic Thai handicrafts and gifts under the scenic Chinese lanterns and between the pretty, colourful buildings.